PLUS SIZE HIGH BMI TUMMY TUCK & BBL – Dr. Nick Masri

 HIGH BMI PATIENTS

-A high BMI is not an obstacle towards achieving your best body.
+A high BMI is not an obstacle towards achieving your highest aesthetic goals.

-With Dr. Nick Masri, one of Miami’s top plastic surgeons, you can safely attain your body goals and enjoy the body you’ve always wanted despite having a high BMI – thanks to his over 20 years of experience operating on post-bariatric and massive weight loss patients.
+With Dr. Nick Masri, one of Miami’s top plastic surgeons, you can safely achieve your body goals.
+Enjoy the body you’ve always wanted despite having a high BMI – thanks to his over 20 years of experience.

 What the Price of Your Chosen Plastic Surgery Procedure Tells You